Anthony Richardson set to become third-youngest starting quarterback in NFL history

-68 years have passed since the last time a rookie quarterback led the Indianapolis Colts to a victory in the season opener.
+Sixty-eight years have passed since the last time a rookie quarterback led the Colts to a victory in the season opener.

-At Lucas Oil Stadium Sunday, Anthony Richardson will be awarded the opportunity to rewrite the history books as the third-youngest starting QB in NFL history (Denver Broncos Tommy Maddox, 21-81 days, and New York Jets Sam Darnold, 21-97 days).
+At Lucas Oil Stadium Sunday, Anthony Richardson will be awarded the opportunity to rewrite the history books as the third-youngest starting QB in NFL history (Tommy Maddox at 21 years, 81 days and Sam Darnold at 21 years, 97 days old).
 Richardson grew up in Gainesville, FL., 80 miles southwest of Jacksonville, and will make the NFL’s most anticipated debut against the reigning AFC South champion Jaguars.

 Colts first-year head coach Shane Steichen and offensive coordinator Jim Bob Cooter watched Richardson progress and bounce back from mistakes throughout the summer, all while putting more on the plate of the 21-year old.
 Steichen acknowledged the coaching staff researched Richardson’s college tape at Florida to get a better understanding on how to tailor the offense.